Bralima: History

 During the colonial era, traditional alcoholic drinks were the only beverages consumed in the Belgian Congo.
-Seeking to stimulate economic development and investment, Belgian colonists decided to establish a local brewing industry.
+Later on, Belgian colonists, seeking to stimulate economic development and investment, decided to set up a local brewing industry.
 With financial backing from the Société Congolaise de Banque, investors founded a brewery on 23 October 1923, in Léopoldville (present-day Kinshasa) under the name Brasserie de Léopoldville, with an initial capital of 4,000,000 Congolese francs.
-Shortly thereafter, the company was renamed Brasserie, Limonaderie et Malterie (abbreviated as BRALIMA).
-As noted by Congolese writer Pascal Ndegeyi Murhula, BRALIMA's establishment was intended to counteract the popularity of indigenous alcoholic beverages, which were distilled and fermented "under questionable hygienic conditions".
-Three years later, on 26 December 1926, the brewery launched its first beer, Primus, which was initially unpasteurized, producing about 5,000 bottles monthly.
-However, between 1926 and 1933, BRALIMA faced financial hardship due to the Great Depression of 1929, which led to a decline in the international value of its products.
-During this time, Primus faced competition from imported beers and was unpopular among locals due to its higher price and government restrictions on beer sales.
-Distribution was also limited to urban areas.
+Shortly thereafter, the company was renamed Brasserie, Limonaderie et Malterie (abbreviated as Bralima).
+As noted by Congolese writer Pascal Ndegeyi Murhula, Bralima's establishment was intended to counteract the popularity of indigenous alcoholic beverages, which were distilled and fermented "under questionable hygienic conditions".

+Three years later, on 26 December 1926, the brewery introduced its first beer, Primus.
+At the time, it was not pasteurized and production was still small, with around 5,000 bottles made each month.
+However, between 1926 and 1933, Bralima faced financial hardship due to the Great Depression of 1929, which led to a decline in the international value of its products.
+During this time, Primus faced competition from imported beers, and many locals found it too expensive.
+Government rules limited beer sales, and distribution was mostly restricted to urban areas.

 Congolese musicians Kwamy Munsi (standing) and Simaro Lutumba (sitting, center) at a Congolese rumba club in Léopoldville (now Kinshasa), with bottles of Primus beer visible on the tables.

 By 1934, production had doubled to 10,000 bottles per month, salaries had increased, and a pasteurizer was installed to extend the shelf life.
 By 1936, output had climbed to 35,000 bottles per month.
 Following the Second World War, under "Mr. Viser" leadership, the brewery expanded during an economic boom in the DRC.
-Stakeholders were more likely to invest, and BRALIMA decided to implement a decentralized structure.
-Between 1950 and 1992, BRALIMA established several branches: Bukavu (1950), Brazzaville (1952), Kisangani (1957), Kigali (1957), Boma (1958), Mbandaka (1972), Gisenyi (1972), and Lubumbashi (1992).
-In 1973, BRALIMA launched a modernization drive that included constructing a Steinecker stainless-steel brewhouse as part of a long-term development program.
+Stakeholders were more likely to invest, and Bralima decided to implement a decentralized structure.
+Between 1950 and 1992, the company established several branches: Bukavu (1950), Brazzaville (1952), Kisangani (1957), Kigali (1957), Boma (1958), Mbandaka (1972), Gisenyi (1972), and Lubumbashi (1992).
+In 1973, Bralima launched a modernization drive that included constructing a Steinecker stainless-steel brewhouse as part of a long-term development program.
 The 1986 expansion of this facility added twelve fermentation tanks, each with a 250,000-liter capacity, along with a modern filtration system, a sterile water treatment plant, and labeling equipment capable of handling 24,000 bottles per hour.